havk64/ecs-terraform/README.md

 ## Improvements

-Next possible improvement is to split the big `ecs` module into small submodules to make it more manageable, improve code reuse and allow the use of individual modules when appropriate.
+<del>Next possible improvement is to split the big `ecs` module into small submodules to
+make it more manageable, improve code reuse and allow the use of individual modules when appropriate.</del> Done!

+Next improvement, in progress, it is to move the EC2 instances into a private subnet, allow them to connect to the internet by means of an added NAT gateway and let only the Load Balancer publicly exposed to increase the security of the cluster.